-When you panné, you coat your meat, fish, shellfish or vegetables in breadcrumbs, recipes such as crispy, deep fried mushrooms or whitebait, pan fried fillets of plaice or the classic dishes Weiner Schnitzel and Chicken Cordon Bleu.
-The breadcrumb coating protects the enclosed foodstuff when it is cooked most often in the oven or deep fat fryer.
-Like recipes with food cooked in batter the result is a quicker cooking process and juicy final product.
+When you panné, you coat your meat, fish, shellfish or vegetables in breadcrumbs, for recipes such as crispy, deep fried mushrooms or whitebait, pan-fried fillets of plaice or the classic dishes Weiner Schnitzel and Chicken Cordon Bleu.
+The breadcrumb coating protects the enclosed food when it is cooked, most often in the oven or deep fat fryer.
+Like recipes with food cooked in a batter the result is a quicker cooking process and juicy final product.

 The process is simple but you need a reasonable amount of free worktop space available and if you don’t like getting your hands dirty some thin food grade disposable gloves.
 You can purchase prepared breadcrumbs or make them by blitzing stale dry bread in a food processor.
 You can add garlic, herbs, nuts, and Parmesan to the breadcrumbs for extra flavouring.

 Once you have prepared the item you are going to panné you need to prepare three trays containing the following; sieved seasoned flour, a mix of beaten eggs and milk or buttermilk and your fine breadcrumbs.
 Many chefs and restaurants use Panko, it is a variety of flaky bread crumb from Japanese cuisine and the special way it is made results in a very crisp, light coating that absorbs less oil during cooking than a conventional crumb.
 You can also use cornmeal.